RamiKrispin/deploy-flex-actions/README.md

 This will direct the output of the flexdashboard files to the `docs` folder, which will enable to build a site with Github Pages.

-### Create new flexdashboard template
+### Create a new flexdashboard template

-It is strightforward to create a new flexdashboard template with RStudio, using the `File` menu and select `New File` and `R markdown...` options:
+It is straightforward to create a new flexdashboard template with RStudio - open the `File` menu and select the `New File` and `R markdown...` options:

 <br>